zachjob/bitmaker/README.md

 $ ruby geordis-replicator.rb 3
 ```

-To troubleshoot it, we'll need to follow the flow of the progarm.
+To troubleshoot it, we'll need to follow the flow of the program.
 Let's start with `geordis_replicator.rb`, the program you run from the command line:

 ```ruby
 require_relative 'base/app'